How To Get Rid of Eye Bags: 14 Tricks That Actually Work

 What Causes Under-Eye Bags?

 According to the Mayo Clinic, bags under the eyes are a common issue that many people experience, especially as they age.
 The skin around the eyes is generally thinner than the rest of your face.
 As your skin loses its youthful elasticity, the fat pads beneath your eyes can sag into your lower eyelid area.
-This, coupled with thinning skin, can make your under-eye area look puffy, discolored, or even swollen.
+This, coupled with thinning skin, can make your under-eye area look puffy, discolored, wrinkled, or even swollen.

 Fluid buildup can also contribute to under-eye bags, regardless of your age.
 Likewise, some people are simply genetically predisposed to developing under-eye bags (you can thank Mom and Dad for that one).
 Finally, puffy eyes are often associated with a lack of sleep.
-And that’s not for nothing: Research published in Sleep shows that sleep-deprived individuals do tend to have puffier, droopier, or more tired-looking eyes than their well-rested counterparts.
+And that’s not for nothing: Research published in Sleep shows that sleep-deprived individuals tend to have puffier, droopier, or more tired-looking eyes than their well-rested counterparts.

 Quick Fixes To Reduce Under-Eye Bags